microsoftconnect/ms-intune-app-sdk-android/README.md

 By downloading and using Intune App SDK for Android you agree to such license terms.
 If you do not accept them, do not use the software.

 See the updated [developer guide](https://github.com/msintuneappsdk/ms-intune-app-sdk-android-preview/blob/master/Gradle%20plugin%20instructions.md
-) that is not yet public
+) that is not yet public.